What is domestic violence? 30.11.07

 What is the official definition of domestic violence?

-The Government defines domestic violence as "Any incident of threatening behaviour, violence or abuse (psychological, physical, sexual, financial or emotional) between adults who are or have been intimate partners or family members, regardless of gender or sexuality."
-This includes issues of concern to black and minority ethnic (BME) communities such as so called 'honour killings'.
+The Home Office defines domestic violence as "Any incident or pattern of incidents of controlling, coercive or threatening behaviour, violence or abuse between those aged 16 or over who are or have been intimate partners or family members regardless of gender or sexuality.
+This can encompass but is not limited to the following types of abuse:

 Why does it happen?